 WISE Choice is a one-day recruitment day held in the fall semester for high school seniors and in the spring semester for accepted Clemson students.
-Participants are able to attend a college class, have lunch with a current Clemson female undergraduate, and hear presentations from Admissions and Financial Aid.
+Participants are able to attend a college class, have lunch and tour campus with a current Clemson female undergraduate, and hear presentations from Admissions and Financial Aid.

-STEM Day is a one-day recruiment day held in the spring semester for high school juniors.
+STEM Day is a one-day recruitment day held in the spring semester for high school juniors.
 This program is sponsored by WISE & PEER and allows participants to attend workshops instructed by Clemson professors and lunch with a current Clemson undergraduate.

 The WISE Experience Camp 2012